Shahbozjon/DeepPetClassifier/README.md

 Through the application of deep learning techniques, this project seeks to achieve precise and reliable cat recognition, demonstrating the potential of neural networks in solving real-world image classification challenges.

-P.s.: The cat in the model performance checking section is my cat🙃
+P.s.
+The cat in the model performance checking section is my cat🙃